ecwpz91/ecwpz91.github.io/_posts/2018-10-31-Deploy Apache OpenWhisk on Minishift.md

 OpenWhisk is [largely credited to IBM for seeding](https://en.wikipedia.org/wiki/Bluemix).
 It is an open source implementation of a cloud-first distributed event-based programming service that allows calling of a specific function in response to an event without requiring any resource management from the developer.

-Click [here](https://github.com/apache/incubator-openwhisk-external-resources) to see a curated list of awesome OpenWhisk things.
+Click [here](https://github.com/apache/incubator-openwhisk-external-resources) to see a curated list of awesome OpenWhisk things!